 Tuition Payment Options:

 2. Monthly payments are withdrawn on the 5th or 20th of the month.
 There are ten (10) payments starting July through April.
+A 4 ½% financing fee will be incurred with this payment option.

-3. Quarterly payments
+3. Trimester payments

-Other Tuition Assistance Options:
+Tuition Assistance Options:

 A privately funded scholarship, the Northwest Ohio Scholarship Fund provides tuition assistance to help low-income children attend the non-public school of their choice.
 These scholarships are funded exclusively through the private donations of individuals, corporations, and foundations.
 Each scholarship is based on individual family size and income, with a maximum scholarship of $1,500 per child for elementary students.
 Income information is re-evaluated each year with the scholarship amount adjusted accordingly.
 For more information or to apply, please visit www.nosf.org.
 Applications are also available by contacting the school office.
 Families already receiving a scholarship for one or more children should not submit this form.
 If you want to add younger siblings of current NOSF Scholars, you will apply for them on your Re-Qualification paperwork.
-The deadline for new applications is April 24, 2021.
-Online applications only!
+The deadline for new applications is TBD Online applications only!

 The first step in applying for any form of tuition assistance at Saint Joseph Parish School is to submit an online FACTS Grant & Aid Assessment application.